openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 - Code the data type of each argument so that it conforms to the type of the corresponding formal parameter in the intended target method.

-If the argument an object reference :
+If the argument is an object reference :
 - In a COBOL client, the class of an argument cannot be a subclass of the class of the corresponding parameter.

 You must specify that the arguments are passed BY VALUE.
 In other words, the arguments are not affected by any change to the corresponding formal parameters in the invoked method.